 - West Texas Counseling and Guidance

-From general mental health services to counseling for specific needs, there are a diverse range of mental health resources in San Angelo.
-If you need more personal, direct support for you or a loved one, consider contacting a therapist for one-on-one assistance with any mental health issues.
+From general mental health services to counseling for specific needs, there is a diverse range of mental health resources in San Angelo.
+If you need more personal, direct support for yourself or a loved one, consider contacting a therapist for one-on-one assistance with any mental health issues.